Cirrus-Minor/witchblast/readme.txt

 - MOD Vibration Gloves are now Displacement Glove (player's velocity impacts bolt velocity)
 - MOD Items presentation windows colour has changed
 - MOD Repulsion improved
+- MOD Giant Slime HP decreased
+- MOD Cyclops melee and missile damage decreased, now repulse
+- MOD A merchant on each floor > 1 now
+- MOD Force Challenge room for each floor > 2 if no spell is equipped
 - FIX Texts are now in UTF-8
 - FIX Monsters out of the game zone
 - FIX Persistent particles on some machines/systems